BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 ## General Plan

-Under the **Ponza** umbrella you can include several variants, mainly **G/W Ponza** and **R/G Ponza**, but also some hybrid versions with extra splashes or Oath packages.
+Under the **Ponza** umbrella you can include several variants, mainly **GW Ponza** and **RG Ponza**, but also some hybrid versions with extra splashes or Oath packages.

-The common trait of these decks is the **mana denial** plan.
-Unlike TerraGeddon, where the main problem is often the combination of Wasteland, Wayfarer, and Armageddon, Ponza attacks lands directly with many dedicated spells.
+The common trait of these decks is the **mana denial** plan: Ponza attacks lands directly with many dedicated spells.

 You should usually expect: